InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 7. Sahasrara:    crown

-Having visited the elemental planes and unlocking the Seven Seals, it is possible to perform the [Death Rite]({{ site.baseurl }}{% link _pages/study.md %}).
+Having visited the elemental planes and unlocked the Seven Seals, it is possible to perform the [Death Rite]({{ site.baseurl }}{% link _pages/study.md %}).

 ##### Theta Meditation